Privacy Policy

 If there is any conflict between the terms of this privacy policy and the Privacy Shield Principles, the Privacy Shield Principles shall prevail.

-For more information about the Privacy Shield program and to view our certification, please visit https://www.privacyshield.gov/
+For more information about the Privacy Shield program and to view our certification, please visit https://www.privacyshield.gov/.

-1. ADDITIONAL TRANSFER LIABILITY
+1. LIABILITY FOR ADDITIONAL TRANSFER

-A. To transfer personal information to a third party acting as a controller, organizations must comply with the Notice and Choice Principles.
+1. To transfer personal information to a third party acting as a controller, organizations must comply with the Notice and Choice Principles.

-B. To transfer personal data to a third party acting as an agent, organizations must: (i) transfer such data only for limited and specified purposes; (ii) ensure that the agent is obligated to provide at least the same level of privacy protection as required by the Principles; (iii) take reasonable and appropriate steps to ensure that the agent effectively processes the transferred personal information in a manner consistent with the organization’s obligations under the Principles; (iv) require the agent to notify the organization if it determines that it can no longer meet its obligation to provide the same level of protection as required by the Principles; (v) upon receipt of notification, including in (iv), take reasonable and appropriate steps to stop and remedy the unauthorized processing;
+1. To transfer personal data to a third party acting as an agent, organizations should: (i) transfer such data only for limited and specified purposes; (ii) ensure that the agent is obligated to provide at least the same level of privacy protection as required by the Principles; (iii) take reasonable and appropriate steps to ensure that the agent effectively processes the transferred personal information in a manner consistent with the organization’s obligations under the Principles; (iv) require the agent to notify the organization if it determines that it can no longer meet its obligation to provide the same level of protection as required by the Principles; (v) upon receipt of notification, including in (iv), take reasonable and appropriate steps to stop and remedy the unauthorized processing;

 2. GENERAL DESCRIPTION

-Given these differences and in order to provide organizations in the United States with a reliable mechanism for transfers of personal data to the United States from the European Union, while ensuring that EU data subjects continue to benefit from the effective safeguards and protection required by European law with respect to the processing of their personal data when they have been transferred to non-EU countries, the Department of Commerce issues these Privacy Shield Principles, including the Supplementary Principles (collectively “the Principles”) under its statutory authority to encourage, promote and develop international trade (15 USC § 1512).
+Given these differences and to provide organizations in the United States with a reliable mechanism for transfers of personal data to the United States from the European Union, while ensuring that EU data subjects continue to benefit from the effective safeguards and protection required by European law with respect to the processing of their personal data when it has been transferred to non-EU countries, the Department of Commerce is issuing these Privacy Shield Principles, including the Supplementary Principles (collectively “the Principles”) under its statutory authority to encourage, promote and develop international trade (15 USC § 1512), the Department of Commerce issues these Privacy Shield Principles, including the Supplementary Principles (collectively “the Principles”) under its statutory authority to encourage, promote and develop international trade (15 USC § 1512).
 The Principles were developed in consultation with the European Commission and with industry and other interested parties to facilitate trade and commerce between the United States and the European Union.
-They are intended to be used only by organizations in the United States that receive personal data from the European Union in order to qualify for the Privacy Shield and, therefore, benefit from the European Commission’s adequacy decision.1 The Principles do not affect the application of national provisions implementing Directive 95/46/EC (“the Directive”) that apply to the processing of personal data in the Member States.
+They are intended for use only by organizations in the United States that receive personal data from the European Union in order to qualify for the Privacy Shield and, therefore, benefit from the European Commission’s adequacy decision.1 The Principles do not affect the application of national provisions implementing Directive 95/46/EC (“the Directive”) that apply to the processing of personal data in the Member States.

-3. The Department of Commerce will maintain and make publicly available an authoritative list of U.S. organizations that have self-certified with the Department and declared their commitment to adhere to the Principles (“the Privacy Shield List”).
+2. The Department of Commerce will maintain and make publicly available an authoritative list of U.S. organizations that have self-certified with the Department and have declared their commitment to adhere to the Principles (“the Privacy Shield List”).
 Privacy Shield benefits are guaranteed from the date the Department places the organization on the Privacy Shield List.
 The Department will remove an organization from the Privacy Shield List if it voluntarily withdraws from the Privacy Shield or if it fails to complete its annual recertification with the Department.
 Removal of an organization from the Privacy Shield List means that it can no longer benefit from the European Commission’s decision on its suitability to receive personal information from the EU.
 The organization must continue to apply the Principles to personal information it received while participating in the Privacy Shield and affirm to the Department annually its commitment to do so for as long as it retains such information; otherwise, the organization must return or delete the information or provide “adequate” protection for the information by another authorized means.
 The Department will also remove from the Privacy Shield List those organizations that have persistently failed to comply with the Principles; these organizations do not qualify for Privacy Shield benefits and must return or delete the personal information they received under the Privacy Shield. the organization must return or delete the information or provide “adequate” protection for the information by another authorized means.
 The Department will also remove from the Privacy Shield List those organizations that have persistently failed to comply with the Principles; these organizations do not qualify for Privacy Shield benefits and must return or delete the personal information they received under the Privacy Shield. the organization must return or delete the information or provide “adequate” protection for the information by another authorized means.
 The Department will also remove from the Privacy Shield List those organizations that have persistently failed to comply with the Principles; these organizations do not qualify for Privacy Shield benefits and must return or delete the personal information they received under the Privacy Shield.

-4. The Department will also maintain and make publicly available an authoritative registry of U.S. organizations that had previously self-certified to the Department, but have been removed from the Privacy Shield List.
+3. The Department shall also maintain and make publicly available an authoritative registry of U.S. organizations that had previously self-certified to the Department, but have been removed from the Privacy Shield List.
 The Department will provide a clear warning that these organizations do not participate in the Privacy Shield; that removal from the Privacy Shield List means that such organizations cannot claim to be Privacy Shield compliant and should avoid any misleading statements or practices implying that they participate in the Privacy Shield; and that such organizations are no longer eligible to benefit from the European Commission’s adequacy decision that would allow such organizations to receive personal information from the EU.

-5. Adherence to these Principles may be limited: (a) to the extent necessary to meet national security, public interest or law enforcement requirements; (b) by law, government regulation or case law creating conflicting obligations or explicit authorizations, provided that, in exercising such authorization, an organization can demonstrate that its non-compliance with the Principles is limited to the extent necessary to meet the overriding legitimate interests promoted by such authorization; or (c) if the effect of the Directive or Member State law is to allow exceptions or derogations, provided that such exceptions or derogations apply in comparable contexts.
+4. Adherence to these Principles may be limited: (a) to the extent necessary to meet national security, public interest or law enforcement requirements; (b) by law, government regulation or case law creating conflicting obligations or explicit authorizations, provided that, in exercising such authorization, an organization can demonstrate that its non-compliance with the Principles is limited to the extent necessary to meet the overriding legitimate interests promoted by such authorization; or (c) if the effect of the Directive or Member State law is to allow exceptions or derogations, provided that such exceptions or derogations apply in comparable contexts.
 Consistent with the objective of enhancing privacy protection, organizations should strive to implement these Principles in a comprehensive and transparent manner. including indicating in their privacy policies where exceptions to the Principles permitted by (b) above will apply on a regular basis.
 For the same reason, where choice is permitted under the Principles and/or U.S. law, organizations are expected to opt for higher protection whenever possible.

 8. Definitions:

-C. “Controller” means a person or organization that, alone or jointly with others, determines the purposes and means of the processing of personal data.
+3. “Controller” means a person or organization that, alone or jointly with others, determines the purposes and means of the processing of personal data.

-9. The effective date of the Principles is the date of final approval of the European Commission’s adequacy determination.
+4. The effective date of the Principles is the date of final approval of the European Commission’s adequacy determination.

-3. REMEDY, COMPLIANCE AND LIABILITY
+3. RECOURSE, COMPLIANCE AND LIABILITY

-a.
-Effective privacy protection should include robust mechanisms to ensure compliance with the Principles, remedies for individuals who are affected by non-compliance with the Principles, and consequences for the organization when the Principles are not followed.
-At a minimum, such mechanisms should include:
+1. Effective privacy protection should include robust mechanisms to ensure compliance with the Principles, remedies for individuals who are affected by non-compliance with the Principles, and consequences for the organization when the Principles are not followed.At a minimum, such mechanisms should include:

-ii. monitoring procedures to verify that the certifications and assertions that organizations make about their privacy practices are true and that privacy practices have been implemented as presented and, in particular, with respect to instances of non-compliance; and
+ii.Follow-up procedures to verify that certifications and assertions made by organizations about their privacy practices are true and that privacy practices have been implemented as presented and, in particular, with respect to instances of non-compliance; and

 yes.
 Organizations and their selected independent recourse mechanisms shall respond promptly to inquiries and requests from the Department for information related to the Privacy Shield.
-All organizations must respond promptly to complaints about compliance with the Principles referred by EU Member State authorities through the Department.
-Organizations that have chosen to cooperate with DPAs, including organizations that process human resources data, should respond directly to those authorities with respect to the investigation and resolution of complaints.
+All organizations should respond promptly to complaints about compliance with the Principles referred by EU Member State authorities through the Department.
+Organizations that have chosen to cooperate with the DPAs, including organizations that process human resources data, should respond directly to those authorities with respect to the investigation and resolution of complaints.

-my.
-When an organization becomes subject to an FTC or court order based on noncompliance, the organization must make public any Privacy Shield-related section of any compliance report or assessment submitted to the FTC, to the extent consistent with confidentiality requirements.
+3. When an organization becomes subject to an FTC or court order based on noncompliance, the organization must make public any Privacy Shield-related section of any compliance report or assessment submitted to the FTC, to the extent consistent with confidentiality requirements.
 The Department has established a dedicated point of contact for DPAs for any compliance issues by Privacy Shield organizations.
-The FTC will give priority consideration to referrals for non-compliance with the Department’s Principles and DPAs, and will exchange information on referrals with referring state authorities in a timely manner, subject to existing confidentiality restrictions.
+The FTC will give priority consideration to referrals for non-compliance with the Department’s Principles and DPAs, and will exchange information about referrals with referring state authorities in a timely manner, subject to existing confidentiality restrictions.

-Gadget Advisor has further committed to referring unresolved Privacy Shield complaints to our platform.
+Belwi is also committed to referring unresolved Privacy Shield complaints to our platform.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please contact us for more information or to file a complaint.
 This service is provided at no cost to you.

-Gadget Advisor undertakes to cooperate with the panel established by the EU data protection authorities (DPA) and to comply with the advice given by the panel with respect to [human resources] data transferred from the EU [in the context of the employment relationship].
+Belwi undertakes to cooperate with the panel established by the EU data protection authorities (DPA) and to comply with the advice given by the panel with respect to [human resources] data transferred from the EU [in the context of the employment relationship].